UPDATE: This post is written by Calhoun County Insight. Learn more at: http://calhouncountyinsight.com/

 The Chief Ladiga Trail / chiefladigatrail.com

 The Ladiga Trail is great for walking and biking, stretching all the way through Calhoun County.
-The trail intersects with JSU right beside Self Hall (next to Highway 204), with plenty of parking for students.
+The trail intersects with JSU, downtown areas of Piedmont and Weaver, and has eventual plans to extend the trail through Anniston.

 With an eight lane, 25-yard swimming pool, the Aquatic Center is a great spot for cooling off and getting a good workout.
 There are also several classes available, including Zumba and other above-water activities.